dtcenter/METplus-Training/docs/modules/Environment/docker.rst

 If this command did not run succesfully, please exit this video and work on your Docker installation.

-Now that we've verified that Docker is running well, we only need to run one more command to setup your METplus Training Environment:
+Now that we've verified that Docker is running well, we only need to run one more command to setup your METplus training environment:

 .. code-block::